PhilipV01/docker-idea/README.md

 ## Teams and Services
 We have 5 different teams working on this world map app.
 - **Docker** :
-  Taking care of docker tools which enable to create all images (containters)
+  Takes care of docker tools which enable to create all images (containters)
 - **World-map** :
-  Showing a world map which user can click any county on the map
+  Shows a world map which user can click any county on the map
 - **Country-info**:
+  Shows the information of the selected country
 - **Capital-info**:
+  Shows the information of the capital city in the selected country
 - **iframe**:
+  Combines world map, country info and captal info all together in the same page by using iframe.
 - **DevOps**:
+  Creates Dockerfiles for containers for each services so developers can create necessary images for each service.
+  (Build up pipelines for CI/CD for the application)

 ## In your branch

 ### Create a Dockerfile